makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- The Dai Savings Rate will be increased, as detailed below.
+- The Dai Savings Rate will be increased to 8%, as detailed below.
 - The Spark Protocol Dai Direct Deposit Module Maximum Debt Ceiling will be increased, as detailed below.
 - Changes will be made to the Harbor Trade Credit (RWA004-A) vault, as detailed below.
-- The New Silver (RWA002-A) `doc` parameter will be updated, as detailed below.
+- The New Silver (RWA002-A) RWA Agreement (`doc`) parameter will be updated, as detailed below.
 - A total of **134.1 MKR** will be distributed to 10 AVC members, as detailed below.
 - A DAO Resolution for the Monetalis Clydesdale (RWA007-A) structure will be approved, as detailed below.
 - **2,000,000 DAI** will be distributed from the Launch Project budget, as detailed below.